 Consider Cheaper Options

 Some bills – water, electricity, etc are essential and somewhat unavoidable, but are some of us paying for things we don’t really need?
-Lyndsey from Me, Him, The Dog and a Baby and Frances from Whinge Whinge Wine recommend ditching your TV package completely in favour of cheaper alternatives like Now TV or Amazon Prime, or using free services like BBC iPlayer and other free apps.
+Lyndsey from Me, Him, The Dog and a Baby and Frances from Whinge Whinge Wine recommend ditching your cable or TV package completely in favour of cheaper alternatives like Now TV or Amazon Prime, or using free services like BBC iPlayer and other free apps.

 Hannah from Thriftyish offers a good reminder too – if you aren’t watching live TV or BBC iPlayer then you don’t need a TV licence, so that could be an annual saving of £145!